utrechtzouk/utrechtzouk.github.io/online-classes.md

 Also in this class: the focus is on the technique, not the choreo.

-Module 1 out of 3: will cover the following linear upper body movements: the elastico, the chicote and the cambré.
+Module 2 out of 3:
+will focus on circular upper body movements
+(Balao, Roasted Chicken, Tilted Turns) and the transitions between these three.

 *Please note!*